mansi808/bulls-and-cows/README.md

 🐮🐮🐮🐮🐮

---asks for length of secret code
+--asks for length of secret code (and number of symbols)

 --generates secret code with characters (either a-z or 0-9 or both)